-A computer assisted coding system (CACS) is a computer software application that analyzes health care documents and produces appropriate medical codes for specific phrases and terms within the document.
+A computer assisted coding system (CACS) is software that analyzes healthcare documents and produces appropriate medical codes for specific phrases and terms within the document.

-Traditionally such coding is performed by people called coders, but the shift to a technology driven health care system has increased the necessity and demand for coding -- especially with the growth in electronic health record (EHR) implementation and the transition to ICD-10-CM.
-This has led to a hybrid system, in which CACS perform a majority of the coding, especially on routine procedures, and coders address more complex scenarios while auditing the CACS output.
+Traditionally such coding is performed by people called coders, but the shift toward technology-driven healthcare has increased the necessity and demand for medical coding systems -- especially with the growth in electronic health record implementation and the transition to ICD-10-CM.
+This has led to a hybrid system, in which CACS perform a majority of the medical coding, especially on routine procedures, and coders address more complex scenarios while auditing the CACS output.

-According to the American Health Information Management Association (AHIMA), CACS offer several advantages over manual coding, including increased productivity and efficiency in coding and the consistent application of coding rules.
-However, the cost of the software and the increased potential for errors are potentially detrimental.
+According to the American Health Information Management Association (AHIMA), a CACS offers several advantages over manual coding, including increased productivity and efficiency in coding and the consistent application of coding rules.
+However, the cost of the computer assisted coding software and the increased chance for errors are potentially detrimental.
 An AHIMA study found that coders that used a CACS spent 22% less time coding a record than coders that didn't consult a CACS.
 The study also showed that a CACS that was unchecked by a coder was less accurate than a combination of the medical coding software and a manual coder.